ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 ```
 If it returns no volume scheme, then it means Big-IP is using partition formatting scheme.

-8. Import the software/hotfix image:<br /><br />
+8. Import the software/hotfix image;
     a) Log in to the Configuration utility with administrative privileges
     b) To upload the necessary ISO files, navigate to System > Software Management
     c) Click Import
     d) Click Browse to select the SIG file (BIGIP-13.xxx.iso.384.sig).
 This is a SHA384 signed digest
     e) Click Import again
     f) Click Browse to select the ISO file (BIGIP-13.x.x.x.x.xxxx.iso)
     g) Click Import
     h) Click Import again
     i) Click Browse to select the pem file (archive.pubkey.xxxxxxxxx.pem).
 Download 3072 bit one since the SIG is using 3072 bit RSA public key
     j) Click Import
     k) After uploading the image, it will be listed under software image list
     l) Verify that all the files are under /shared/images;
 ```
 ls -ltr /shared/images
 total 7048744